 The shaft of this particular cue is great as it reduces the deflection of the cue ball by a large amount, all via its high-tech ferrule.

 The power and accuracy of each and every shot that you make is increased considerably due to this built-in system.

 Nelsonite, a patented stabilizer, has been applied to the shaft of the HXT15 in order to provide added protection from atmospheric changes, thus making sure that you will get quite a good amount of use out of this cue for years to come.

-Also offered by this cue is a fantastic Kamui black tip which offers amazing grip as well as spin, while remaining durable through extended use.
+Also offered by this cue is a fantastic Kamui black tip that offers amazing grip as well as spin while remaining durable through extended use.

 - Has a solid hit and feel.